Priyanka-sharma181/Chatbot-Development-Guide/docs/source/ec2_instance.rst

-Steps To Seupt EC2 Instance
+Steps To Setup EC2 Instance
 ====================

 To set up an EC2 instance, follow these steps: